A Business Contracts Lawyer Folsom CA Professionals Trust Offers Remedies for a Breach of Contract

 - Attorney Fees and Court Fees – Fees that may be recoverable as damages if authorized by the legal statute or as specified in the original contract.

 If the non-breaching party believes that none of the damages described above are adequate reimbursement for the breach of contract, then they may pursue a specific performance remedy.
+A Folsom CA business contracts lawyer can help you to better understand specific performance remedies when it comes to a breach of contract.
 Specific performances are awarded in a case for which no other remedy (such as money) will truly compensate the non-breaching party.
-Specific performances are typically used as the remedy in a breach of contract if the agreement was unique and damages paid would not put the non-breaching party in the same position they were in before the breach.
+Specific performances are typically used as a remedy for a breach of contract if the agreement was unique and damages paid would not put the non-breaching party in the same position they were in before the breach.
 For example, a court-ordered specific performance may include the transfer of goods or property to the non-breaching party that would suffice as a remedy.

 Rescission (and Restitution)

-The non-breaching party may cancel the contract at any point, and this is known as rescission.
-The rescission, or cancellation, of the contract basically means that the contract never existed in the first place.
+The non-breaching party may cancel the contract at any point, this is known as rescission.
+Rescission, or cancellation of the contract basically means that the contract never existed in the first place.
 All obligations of either parties are terminated, and the position of both parties before the contract must be restored.
 In a breach of contract, the non-breaching party will rescind the contract only if the breach was substantial enough to defeat the purpose of the contract.
 A business contracts lawyer in Folsom CA from Yee Law Group can provide you more information specific to your case.

 If a non-breaching party rescinds a contract, they will usually follow it up by filing a lawsuit for restitution against the party at fault.
 Restitution will ensure that the non-breaching party is reimbursed to the state they were in before the breach.